kaviarjs/core/DOCUMENTATION.md

   // Runs before KernelBeforeInitEvent async hook() {}

-  // Here you can basically prepare for initialisation, for example registering listeners, binding configurations to services.
-Be careful that at this level you should not emit events as they may not have the listeners registered in all bundles yet. async prepare() {}
+  // Here you can basically prepare for initialisation, for example registering listeners, binding configurations to services. async prepare() {}

   // The final step in the bundle's lifecycle.
 This is where bundles usually start event loops (you start express), or connect to the database